babeloff/boot-antlr4-demo/README.md

-# boot-antlr4

-Boot tasks to work with antlr4.

-## Usage

-Anltr4 is a parser and lexer generator.

-Run the `antlr4` task:

-    $ boot antlr4 -g AqlLexerRules.g4

-To use this in your project, add `[babeloff/antlr4 "0.1.0-SNAPSHOT"]` to your `:dependencies` and then require the task:

-    (require '[babeloff.antlr4 :as antlr :refer [antlr4]])
+# demo project : literate antlr4

+This demo does two things:

+1. Demonstrates how the provided tasks may be used to do live-coding
-For usage please study the [demo project](demo/README.md) which shows how to extend the Antlr4 grammar itself to allow a literate programming style.
+2. Extend the Antlr4 grammar itself to allow a literate programming style.

+## To Do

+- [ ]

+## Live-coding

-You can get started with live-coding with a build.boot like the following:
+You can get a live-coding behavior with a build.boot like the following:

     (deftask build
       [s show bool "show the arguments"]